antho-aina/sql-data-analytics-project/doc/roadmap_data_analytics.md

 **Questions to ask**:

-* What are the main categories (product, customer, region)?
+* What different values exist in the data? (different product, different category)?
 * How many unique values does each category have?
 * Are there missing or unclear values?
 * Are labels consistent and readable?
 (Dimension value e.g: [US , USA] <- Not consistent ; [United State] <- Readable)